 By the 14th century, one of the most significant events in the country’s history happened - the evolution of the three main branches of the Tswana tribe.
 Three brothers, Kwena, Ngwaketse and Nwgato broke away from their father’s kingdom to establish their own in Molepolole, Kanye and Serowe.
 Today, it is estimated that ethnic Tswana people make up about 80% of the population in Botswana.
 The country was named for them and the eight major tribes within Botswana speak the Tswana language.

 By 1924, South Africa began to push for Botswana to become part of the country.
-Tswana chiefs refused resulting in economic sanctions that affected the country greatly.
+Tswana chiefs refused to result in economic sanctions that affected the country greatly.
 The 1940s witnessed the beginning of nationalistic sentiments in the country.
-The Beuchuanaland People’s Party was formed in 1960 and the Beuchuanaland Democratic Party formed in 1962 creating a schedule for independence which relied heavily on chiefs and traditional Botswana beliefs.
+The Beuchuanaland People’s Party was formed in 1960 and the Beuchuanaland Democratic Party was formed in 1962 creating a schedule for independence which relied heavily on chiefs and traditional Botswana beliefs.
 They drafted a new, nonracial constitution and sought a peaceful transfer of power.
-On September 30,1966 the Republic of Botswana was granted independence.
+On September 30, 1966, the Republic of Botswana was granted independence.
 The discovery of diamonds near Orapa in 1967 was a huge boost for the economy with Botswana taking up to 70% of the profits.

 Botswana Travel Information